Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ### env_vars in jobs

-An `env_vars` block can also be defined within a `jobs` block having a local scope in addition to an `env_vars` block that is defined on a `task` level where its scope is the entire `task` block.
+An `env_vars` block can also be defined within a `jobs` block having a local scope in addition to an `env_vars` block that is defined on the `task` scope where its scope is the entire `task` block.
 In that case the environment variables of that local `env_vars` block will be only visible to the `jobs` block it belongs to.

-If one or more environment variables are defined on both a `jobs` level and a `task` level, the values of the environment variables that are defined on the `jobs` level take precedence over the values of the environment variables that were also defined on the `task` level.
+If one or more environment variables are defined on both the `jobs` scope and `task` scope, the values of the environment variables that are defined on the `jobs` scope take precedence over the values of the environment variables that were also defined on the `task` scope.

 #### Example of env_vars in jobs